 What services are included in the charge lists?

 There are three different lists: hospital charges for inpatient stays (DRG codes), hospital charges for outpatient procedures (CCS - Services and Procedures), and hospital and physician charges for common outpatient services (CPT codes).
-For inpatient stays and outpatient procedures, the hospital charges for higher volume procedures performed at each hospital.
+For inpatient stays and outpatient procedures, the hospital charges for higher volume procedures performed at each hospital are shown.
 For common outpatient services, the list was selected from a review of other states’ websites, employer claims data, and data submitted by Vermont hospitals.
 Hospital and physician charges are shown for this list.

 What is the difference between "price" and "charge," and how are they defined in the Act 53 reporting?